Insurance Claims Are All We Do.

 For health reasons, make sure to sanitize anything that comes into contact with flood water, as the extent of its contents is unknown.
 After a flood, your community’s water supply might not be safe for drinking purposes.
 In the midst of a flood, do not walk through moving water.
 Do not drive through any flooded areas.
 If you find yourself in a vehicle when a flood occurs, abandon the vehicle and make your way to higher ground if safely possible.
 Do not make contact with any electrical equipment if you are wet or in standing water.
 Avoid downed power lines and moving water at all costs.

 Most home or property owners purchase a flood protection policy separate from their standard property or homeowner’s insurance policy.
-Property owners need to purchase flood insurance through the National Flood Insurance Program.
+Property owners need to purchase flood damage insurance through the National Flood Insurance Program.
 With the National Flood Insurance Program, all rates are set and do not differ from company to company or from agent to agent.

 Flood insurance covers both the building and its contents.
 Remember that it is absolutely crucial to know exactly what your insurance policy covers and what it does not cover.
-In the majority of cases, it takes 30 days for a flood insurance policy to become active.
+In the majority of flood damage cases, it takes 30 days for a flood insurance policy to become active.

 For The Policyholder™